One of the places on the list, Merzouga in Morocco.

 The Camooweal pub.
 Photo courtesy of Ludo Kuipers OzOutback Internet Services

-A small outback town positioned right on the border between Queensland and the Northern Territory of Australia, in a region known as the GAFA (Great Australian Fuck All), Camooweal may (or may not) be quite surprised to find itself on this list.
+A small outback town positioned right on the border between Queensland and the Northern Territory of Australia, in a region known to many Australians as the GAFA (Great Australian Fuck All), Camooweal may (or may not) be quite surprised to find itself on this list.
 One happy camper wrote recently of their trip through Camooweal "The drive to Camooweal was sparse through the Avon Downs and similar in parts to the Nullarbor but nowhere near as interesting".
 Another wrote: "CAMOOWEAL!
 What can we say about Camooweal?
 Umm, it is the first town over the Queensland border.
 I think that's about it!"
-The Sydney Morning Herald's travel guide describes the town as a "strange roadside township" and states that the road from Mount Isa to Camooweal " may well be the worst bitumen road in Australia".
+The Sydney Morning Herald's travel guide describes the town as a "strange roadside township" and states that the road from Mount Isa to Camooweal "may well be the worst bitumen road in Australia".
 Words most frequently used to describe the town in travel blogs are: boring, dry, wet, dusty, flies and locusts.
 But being boring is the least of Camooweal's problems.
 Arrive on pension day when the local community of unemployed receives and cashes in their pension cheques, then spends the entire proceedings on booze, and you could find yourself in real trouble.
 If it is pension day and you must spend the night, take advice from the local police and camp in the dry riverbed just outside of town.
 Or better still, keep on driving.

 This is the only picture I could find of Dagupan on the whole of the internets.